 Who can apply?

-- Any incoming first-year student with an engineering major
+- Any incoming first-year student with an Engineering major who has been admitted to the J.B.
+Speed School of Engineering

 There are no specific courses that correspond with the ELLC, but students will take similar Engineering courses in their first year.
 Students will receive information about course scheduling at the beginning of the summer and at the summer orientation they attend.